This recipe for EASY barbacoa beef (yep, easy!) with ZenBelly’s plantain tortillas is less a “recipe” than a collection of “strategies.”

 What to do

-- Heat the cooking fat over medium heat in a heavy-bottomed skillet (or directly in your pressure cooker pot, if it's the stovetop kind).
+- Heat the cooking fat over medium heat in a heavy-bottomed skillet (or directly in your pressure cooker pot, if it’s the Instant Pot).

 - Sear each chunk of roast on all sides, for about 30 seconds per side.
 This helps “lock in” the juices and flavor.
 Don’t crowd the skillet – I did 2 chunks at a time in a large skillet.
 Your kitchen will fill with smoke.
 I have no idea if this is normal.